CuarzoSoftware/SRM/doxygen/md/MainPage.md

 # Simple Rendering Manager

-SRM is a C library that simplifies the development of Linux DRM/KMS API applications.
+SRM is a C library that simplifies the development of Linux DRM/KMS applications.

 The main problem that this library aims to solve is the ability to render on all displays connected to a machine, regardless of whether their are controlled by different GPUs, and share textures between them from a single allocation.
 This is particularly useful, for example, in Wayland compositors where it is usually necessary to display the graphic buffers of applications on multiple screens at a time.